LimePay/docs/Processing-Payments.md

 **NOTE**: `processPayment()` is a function that you define and implement.

 #### **Three step processing of fiat payments**
-The following three steps must be perform so that you successfully process the fiat payment
+The following three steps must be performed so that you successfully process the fiat payment

  1. Initialise the fiat payment
  2. Sign the desired Ethereum transactions
  3. Process the payment

 **Step 1.
 Initialise the fiat payment**

 Initialising the payment through the library:
 ```javascript
 const LimePayWeb = require('limepay-web');